 The VIII-series NCD issue from Muthoot FinCorp has been rated “A (Stable)”by CRISIL Limited.

 How the Returns from These NCDs are Taxed?

 Interest on NCDs is taxed at your income tax slab rate.
 Hence, investors, particularly those in the highest tax bracket, should consider the post-tax yield on such NCDs.

 How to Subscribe to These NCD?

-This issue is available in only in demat form.
-You can apply online through by logging to your demat account.
-Application forms can also be downloaded from the Muthoot FinCorp Website or the lead manager web site.
-For more information refer prospectus or Click Here
+This issue is available only in Demat form.
+You can apply online by logging into your demat account.
+Application forms can also be downloaded from the Muthoot FinCorp Website or the lead manager website.
+For more information refer to prospectus or Click Here